Ashymonth/BookKeeper/README.md

 ### Houses:

 * Add - adding a house to the database.
-* Delete - deleting house from the database.
+* Delete - deleting a house from the database.

 ### Accounts:

-* Highlight unpaid accounts - highlights red accounts that have arrears for the selected periud.
+* Highlight unpaid accounts - highlights in red accounts that have arrears for the selected periud.
 * Highlight new - highlights in green the accounts that were first added to the database.
 * Reset - set the default colors.